dboddie-canonical-work/disgorged-docs/c-c-applications.rst

 Security model
 ^^^^^^^^^^^^^^

-To get started, we won’t `confine <snap-confinement.md>`__ this application.
+To get started, we won’t :ref:`confine <snap-confinement>` this application.
 Unconfined applications, specified with ``devmode``, can only be released to the hidden “edge” channel where you and other developers can install them.

 .. code:: yaml